tuftsceeo/ProgrammingHub/README.md

 # Microcontroller Wireless Programming Hub
 ## Designed by Dan McGinn in Summer 2019 at the Tufts CEEO

-Used to control an EV3 running on <a href="https://www.ev3dev.org/">ev3dev</a>, a Debian Linux-based operating system
+Used to control an EV3 running on <a href="https://www.ev3dev.org/">ev3dev</a>, a Debian Linux-based operating system.
+Continuation of my Masters project, the <a href="https://github.com/DanielMcGinn18/EV3Hub">EV3Hub</a>

-Webserver code adapted from <a href="https://hg.python.org/cpython/file/3481c6f36e55/Lib/SimpleHTTPServer.py">Lib/SimpleHTTPServer.py</a>